fismatth/CarND-Advanced-Lane-Lines/writeup.md

 An issue that is clearly visible in the [binary video](./project_video_binary_annotated.mp4), is that sometimes a lot of non-lane pixels on or directly next to the road are identified as potential lane pixels (e.g. at 0:41 in the video).
 Some possible improvements could be:
 * Tune thresholding parameters
-* Don't use channels/ corresponding binary images that have too much potential lane pixels
+* Don't use channels/ corresponding binary images that have too many potential lane pixels
 * Filter gradients by direction

 ---